The complete changelog is inside the patch file.

 If you don’t want to enable SMTP relay (using SMTP/TLS access), you can skip this section.

 To secure the smtp authentication you must create the SSL certificate.
-The certificate must be owned by the user which runs qmail-smtpd, in our case vpopmail.
+The certificate must be owned by the user who runs qmail-smtpd, in our case vpopmail.

 > make cert Generating a 1024 bit RSA private key ..................++++++ .......++++++ writing new private key to '/var/qmail/control/servercert.pem' ----- You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.
 There are quite a few fields but you can leave some blank For some fields there will be a default value, If you enter '.', the field will be left blank. ----- Country Name (2 letter code) [AU]:IT State or Province Name (full name) [Some-State]:Italy Locality Name (eg, city) :Cagliari Organization Name (eg, company) [Internet Widgits Pty Ltd]:Your Name Organizational Unit Name (eg, section) : Common Name (eg, YOUR name) :smtp.yourdomain.net Email Address :firstname.lastname@example.org > make tmprsadh > chown vpopmail.vchkpw /var/qmail/control/*.pem